scienxlab/redflag/README.md

 [![PyPI versions](https://img.shields.io/pypi/pyversions/redflag.svg)](https://pypi.org/project/redflag//)
 [![PyPI license](https://img.shields.io/pypi/l/redflag.svg)](https://pypi.org/project/redflag/)

-Automatic safety net for machine learning datasets.
+💡 `redflag` aims to be an automatic safety net for machine learning datasets.
+The vision i sto accept input of a Pandas `DataFrame` or NumPy `ndarray` (one for each of the input `X` and target `y` in a machine learning task). `redflag` will provide an analysis of each feature, and of the target, including aspects such as class imbalance, outliers, anomalous data patterns, threats to the IID assumption, and so on.
+The goal is to complement other projects like `pandas-profiling` and `greatexpectations`.

-#### :warning: This project is very rough and does not do much yet.
+⚠️ *This project is very rough and does not do much yet.
 The API will very likely change without warning.
+Please consider contributing!*

 ## Installation